ljk28/milestone-p-1/README.md

 Pexels
 ---
 Tutorials and websites and videos used to help with the contruction of the website are as follows:

+Keep Footer at the Bottom of the Page: HTML & CSS (2024) [https://www.youtube.com/watch?v=RYImAil3lgo]
 ---

 ### Deploying the website